prabinkarki643/reactnode_makerelease/README.md

 # React-Node Release Build Maker

-This code contains the core node js code to serve react build and sh file to make a final release build with both node and react combined.
+This code contains the core node js code to serve react build and sh file to make a final release build with both node and react combined.which will be used later in aws ec2 instance or any other terminal based web hosting

 ## Features